maximusdominus/semaphore-docs-new/source/docs/docker/setting-up-quay-io-for-your-project.md

 ---
 layout: post
-title: Deploying Docker images to Quay.io
+title: Setting up Quay.io for your project
 category: Docker
 ---

 [Quay.io](https://quay.io/) is a cloud hosted service for your Docker images.
-Focus is on user experience for developers that are pushing and pulling images from **Quay.io**.
-If you don't own an account at Quay.io, you can [try it for free](https://quay.io/plans/?trial-plan=free).
+If you don't have an account at Quay.io, you can
+[try it for free](https://quay.io/plans/?trial-plan=free).

-Integrating your **Semaphore account** with **Quay.io** is very easy and it will take a minute of your time.
+Integrating **Quay.io** with **Semaphore** is intuitive and simple, and it will take only a few clicks.

-If you haven't set up your project as a **Docker project**, you should consult [Setting up a continuous integration for a Docker project on Semaphore](/docs/docker/setting-up-continuous-integration-for-docker-project.html) page in our documentation in order to have Docker integrations available for your project.
+In order to have **Docker Registry integrations**, you should set up your project as a Docker project.
+More on setting up your project is in [Setting up a continuous integration for a Docker project on Semaphore](/docs/docker/setting-up-continuous-integration-for-docker-project.html) documentation page.

-You should definitely set up Quay.io integration if you are planning on:

-  - **pulling Docker images** from Quay.io registry,
-  - **pushing Docker images** to Quay.io registry.
+Configuring the **Quay.io** project add-on will enable you to **push** and **pull** Docker images without you having to login to Quay.io during builds and deployments.

 This can be done by visiting your project on Semaphore and clicking "Add-ons" at the upper right corner of your screen.